Jul 22, 2022

 What is a web app?

-A web application is software that runs in a web browser and provides users with a range of online services.
+A web application is software that runs in a web browser and provides users with access to different online services.
 You can compare it to a native application that you download and work with on your desktop, sometimes for hours.
-Only a web app runs in Chrome or any other browser of your choice and updates in real-time, provided that you are online.
+Only a web app runs in Chrome or any other browser of your choice and responds to your requests and commands via web server in real-time, provided that you are online.

 Gmail is the simplest example of a web app that you probably use every day.

 Web applications are dynamic, feature-rich, and highly interactive.
 They have a way more complex architecture than a website and considerably higher tech requirements.
-Hence, higher cost of development.
+Hence, higher cost of development, which is important if you are choosing between a website vs. web app.
 We will touch upon this point later, so read on.

 Web apps are characterized by: